 Any change in tax policies, custom duties, or new legislation may affect a company’s cash flow and available cash.
 This could lead to a higher outflow of cash to meet the daily obligations, resulting in little profit in hand.
-Similarly, there are instances, where companies are into a legal battle with another company and are ordered to pay massive compensation or penalty.
+Similarly, there are instances where companies are into a legal battle with another company and are ordered to pay massive compensation or penalty.

 High Expenses and Low Sales

 Credit management is a crucial part of a company to ensure the availability of cash.
 Often companies fall into a debt trap if they are not making enough money to settle obligations, including debt and interest on the debt.
-Failing to settle debt payments leads to bad credit rating for the company.
-And, this could further escalate the crisis as it gets difficult to get more debt.
+Failing to settle debt payments leads to a bad credit rating for the company.
+And this could further escalate the crisis as it gets difficult to get more debt.
 Delayed payment increases the interest burden.
 Mismanagement of debt might seem like a small issue initially but could end up drying the entire cash surplus of a company.

 Insufficient Accounting Practices